BastianPoe/CoMa/README.md

 # Cocktail Machine : CoMa
-Code for the Cocktailmachine of IBR
+Code for the Cocktailmachine (automated cocktail mixing machine)

 The Cocktailmachine is comprised of the following components:
  * LC Display